Trade setup for stock market today: Five stocks to buy or sell on Monday

 Ganesh Dongre's buy or sell stocks

-The stock has consistently found strong support, around ₹185, which is encouraging for its current trajectory.
-Recently, it has shown a promising reversal pattern near the ₹193 mark, suggesting potential for further upward movement.
-The stock could continue its rally towards the next resistance level at ₹202.
-Traders might consider buying and holding this stock, using a prudent stop loss at ₹185 to mitigate risks.
-The target price for this trade is ₹202, with expectations set for developments over the near term.

-Disclaimer: The views and recommendations above are those of individual analysts, experts, and broking companies, not of Mint.
+Disclaimer: The views and recommendations above are those of individual analysts or broking companies, not Mint.
 We advise investors to check with certified experts before making any investment decisions.

 3.6 Crore Indians visited in a single day choosing us as India's undisputed platform for General Election Results.
 Explore the latest updates here!